React-Infinite-Scroll/React-Infinite-Scroll/README.md

           loadMore={loadItems} // callback to load more items
           threshold={300} // distance of remaining scroll in pixels to trigger loadMore callback loader={<div>Loading items...</div>}
+          hasMore={true} // boolean value, set false when you reach your last page.
         >
             {items} // wrap your list of items by InfiniteScroll, loader will be appended to children of InfiniteScroll
         </InfiniteScroll>